MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-getting-started.md

 The Azure Landing Zone accelerator provides an additional [reference guides](./example-architectures.md)  for some common use patterns for connecting to Azure including:

 - Default route propagation using [Secured Virtual VWAN Hub](./example-architectures.md#secured-virtual-wan-hub-with-default-route-propagation)
-- [Inspect traffic between Azure and AVS](./example-architectures.md#network-virtual-appliance-in-azure-virtual-network-to-inspect-all-network-traffic) using an NVA in a Hub VNET
+- [Inspect traffic between Azure and AVS](./example-architectures.md##third-party-firewall-solutions-in-a-hub-virtual-network-with-azure-route-server) using an NVA in a Hub VNET
-- Default route propagation for AVS from [on-premises](./example-architectures.md#egress-from-azure-vmware-solution-through-00000-advertisement-from-on-premises)
+- Default route propagation from [Azure VMware Solution](./example-architectures.md#egress-from-azure-vmware-solution-with-or-without-nsx-t-or-nva)

 ## Multiregion Design

-[Dual connectivity in a hub & spoke topology](./eslz-dual-region-network-topology.md) This section explores considerations for hybrid connectivity across two or more regions.
+[Dual connectivity hub & spoke:](./eslz-dual-region-network-topology.md) This section explores considerations for hybrid connectivity across two or more regions.

 ## Next steps